 MOD CL/43/1

-DECISION 5 (Rev. Busan, 2014)
+DECISION 5 (Rev. Dubai, 2018)

-Revenue and expenses for the Union for the period 2016-2019
+Revenue and expenses for the Union for the period 2020-2023

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 considering

-the strategic plans and goals established for the Union and its Sectors for the period 2016-2019, and the priorities identified therein,
+the 2020-2023 Strategic plan including goals, objectives and outputs of the Union, in compliance with Resolution 71 (Rev. Dubai, 2018), and the priorities identified therein,

 considering further

-a) Resolution 91 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on general principles for cost recovery;
+a) Resolution 91 (Rev. XXX, XXX) of the Plenipotentiary Conference, on general principles for cost recovery;

-b) that, in the consideration of the draft financial plan of the Union for 2016-2019, the challenge to increase revenues in support of increasing programme demands is substantial,
+b) that, in the consideration of the draft financial plan of the Union for 2020-2023, the challenge to increase revenues in support of increasing programme demands is substantial as well as efficiency in the use of the ITU resources to achieve goals and objectives of the Strategic plan;

+c) that, necessity of linking strategic, financial and operational planning in ITU,

 noting

-that this conference has adopted Resolution 151 (Rev. Busan, 2014), on the implementation of results-based management in ITU, an important component of which relates to planning, programming, budgeting, monitoring and evaluation, and which should lead, inter alia, to further strengthening of the financial management system of the Union,
+that, Resolution 151 (Rev. XXXX, XXXX) on the improvement of results-based management in ITU, an important component of which relates to planning, programming, budgeting, monitoring and evaluation, and which implementation should facilitate further strengthening of the management system of the Union, including financial management,

 noting further

-that Resolution 48 (Rev. Busan, 2014) of this conference stresses the importance of the human resources of the Union for the fulfilment of its goals and objectives,
+that Resolution 48 (Rev. XXX, XXX) stresses the importance of the human resources of the Union for the fulfilment of its goals, objectives, and outputs,

 decides

-1 that the ITU Council is authorized to draw up the two biennial budgets of the Union in such a way that the total expenditure of the General Secretariat and the three Sectors of the Union is balanced by the anticipated revenue, on the basis of Annex 1 to this decision, taking into account the following:
+1 that the Council is authorized to draw up the two biennial budgets of the Union in such a way that the total expenses of the General Secretariat and the three Sectors of the Union are balanced by the anticipated revenue, on the basis of Annex 1 to this decision, taking into account the following:

-1.1 that the amount of the contributory unit of Member States for the years 2016-2019 shall be CHF 318 000;
+1.1 that the amount of the contributory unit of Member States for the years 2020-2023 shall remain unchanged at CHF 318 000;

-1.2 that expenditure on interpretation, translation and text processing in respect of the official languages of the Union shall not exceed CHF 85 million for the years 2016-2019;
+1.2 that expenses on interpretation, translation and text processing in respect of the official languages of the Union shall not exceed [CHF 85 million] for the years 2020-2023;

 1.3 that, when adopting the biennial budgets of the Union, the Council may decide to give the Secretary-General the possibility, in order to meet unanticipated demand, to increase the budget for products or services which are subject to cost recovery, within the limit of the revenue from cost recovery for that activity;

-1.4 that the Council shall each year review the revenue and expenses in the budget as well as the different activities and the related expenditure;
+1.4 that the Council shall each year review the revenue and expenses in the budget as well as the different activities and the related expenses;

-2 that, if no plenipotentiary conference is held in 2018, the Council shall establish the biennial budgets of the Union for 2020-2021 and 2022-2023 and thereafter, having first obtained approval for the budgeted annual values of the contributory unit from a majority of the Member States of the Union;
+2 that, if no plenipotentiary conference is held in 2022, the Council shall establish the biennial budgets of the Union for 2024-2025 and 2026-2027 and thereafter, having first obtained approval for the budgeted annual values of the contributory unit from a majority of the Member States of the Union;

-3 that the Council may authorize expenditure in excess of the limits for conferences, meetings and seminars if such excess can be compensated by sums within the expenditure limits accrued from previous years or charged to the following year;
+3 that the Council may authorize expenses exceeding the budget for conferences, meetings and seminars if such over expenses can be compensated by savings from previous years or charged to the following year;

 4 that the Council shall, during each budgetary period, assess the changes that have taken place and the changes likely to take place in the current and coming budgetary periods under the following items: